ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 Identifiers are:

-- Cluster, database, table, partition and column names;
+- Cluster, database, table, partition and column names.
-- Functions;
+- Functions.
-- Data types;
+- Data types.
 - [Expression aliases](#syntax-expression_aliases).

 Identifiers can be quoted or non-quoted.
 It is recommended to use non-quoted identifiers.